University Hospital Limerick: History

+In 2021, a second 60-bed modular bed block and oncology ward was opened by the Minister for Health Stephen Donnelly.
+Further developments in the hospital include two additional 96-bed blocks to help alleviate chronic overcrowding on wards.

 Services

 The hospital provides 522 beds, of which 375 are in-patient acute beds, while 97 are reserved for acute day cases.
 A further 50 beds are for psychiatric services.
 The hospital provides acute-care hospital services, including a 24-hour emergency department and is the location of the Mid-Western Cancer Centre.